Buying Powerball Tickets

 Key Takeaways

-• Powerball drawings take place at 10:59 p.m.
-ET on Monday, Wednesday, and Saturday.
+• Powerball drawings are held at 10:59 p.m.
+ET on Monday, Wednesday, and Saturday, but ticket sales close earlier.

 Frequently Asked Questions